CombustionToolbox/combustion_toolbox/README.md

 ## Acknowledgments

-A.C. is deeply grateful to Samuel Delbarre for his help in the validation and debugging process of the segregated method and the old routines for shocks (both deprecated).
+A.C. is deeply grateful to Samuel Delbarre for his help in the validation and debugging process of the segregated method and the old routines for shocks (both now deprecated).

 ## Citing Combustion Toolbox